 You may recall, back in February, I was invited to Paris to visit several Radisson hotels to become a brand ambassador and one of the #BluBloggers.
 A few weekends ago, Andrew and I were able to visit one of the Radisson properties right here in Brussels – The Radisson Blu Royal.

-We arrived on a Saturday afternoon to maximize the amount of time we’d have to enjoy the property and were immediately greeted by a warm and friendly host at the reception.
+We arrived on a Saturday afternoon to maximise the amount of time we’d have to enjoy the property and were immediately greeted by a warm and friendly host at the reception.
 We were then whisked to our room by the lovely sales and marketing coordinator, Maëlle, who made our visit possible.

 I use the term room loosely here.
-We were actually shown to a space almost as large as our flat.
+We were shown to a space almost as large as our flat.
 We had a bedroom separate from a vast living room and dining area.

 Our bathroom(s) contained a huge tub and large rain shower, in addition to acres of counter space and plenty of toiletries.

 Our Executive Suite isn’t even the largest of the rooms in the hotel.
 If you really need elbow room, you can opt for the Ambassador Suite or treat yourself to the ultimate stay in the Royal Suite.

 If you don’t need quite so much space, even the Standard and Business Class rooms are spacious (26m2) and include free wifi, coffee and tea service, air conditioning, a safe, and flat screen TVs.
 Business class will also give you access to the Fitness Club and include the giant buffet breakfast.

 Our room was very comfortable and quiet.
 I loved soaking in the enormous tub (once I figured out how to work it!) and when we called down to the front desk for some sheets of paper to make notes on (yes, we’re working even when we’re not supposed to be), it was delivered within 5 minutes.